cfx-lirol/antipg/README.md

 # Anti-PG | Created for RP servers

-Standalone script for community of FiveM (CFX.RE Collective)
+Standalone script by Lirol & Polini for DespistaosRP (Now released on FiveM forum) FUCK DESPISTAOS

 # Requirements